Daniel-Peretz/LuxuryCouponsBackend/README.md

 2. Comapny.
 3. Customer.

-Each client able to login to the system and execute specific operations.
+Each client is able to login to the system and execute specific operations.

 ## Installations 🔧

-## Usage
+I've used IntelliJ IDEA for the development environment.

+For cheking the program - export the project and follow the instructions:

+click File -> Open -> choose pom.xml in the project folder -> OK.

-## Contributing
+## Remarks 📝
+I've build this project with 2 programmers as part of the final project in our course - Java Full Stack.